Gervasius and Protasius

-Saints Gervasius and Protasius (also Saints Gervase and Protase, Gervasis and Prothasis and in French Gervais and Protais) are venerated as Christian martyrs, probably of the 2nd century.
+Gervasius and Protasius (also Gervase and Protase, Gervasis and Prothasis and in French Gervais and Protais) are venerated as Christian martyrs, probably of the 2nd century.
 They are the patron saints of Milan and of haymakers and are invoked for the discovery of thieves.
 Their feast day in the Latin Rite of the Catholic Church is 19 June, the day marking the translation of their relics.
 In the Eastern Orthodox Church and in the Eastern Rites of the Catholic Church, their feast takes place on 14 October (O.S.)/24 October (N.S.), the traditional day of their death.
 In Christian iconography their emblems are the scourge, the club and the sword.

 Legend

-The acta may have been expanded from a letter (Epistle liii) to the bishops of Italy, falsely ascribed to Saint Ambrose.
+The acta may have been expanded from a letter (Epistle liii) to the bishops of Italy, falsely ascribed to Ambrose.
 They are written in a very simple style; it has not been possible to establish the date of their composition.
 According to these, Gervasius and Protasius were the twin sons of martyrs.
-Their father, Saint Vitalis of Milan, a man of consular dignity, suffered martyrdom at Ravenna, possibly under Nero.
-Their mother, Saint Valeria, died for her faith at Milan.
-Gervasius and Protasius were imprisoned, and visited in prison by Saint Nazarius.
+Their father, Vitalis of Milan, a man of consular dignity, suffered martyrdom at Ravenna, possibly under Nero.
+Their mother, Valeria, died for her faith in Milan.
+Gervasius and Protasius were imprisoned, and visited in prison by Nazarius.

-The sons are said to have large hands and had been scourged and then beheaded, during the reign of the Emperor Nero, under the presidency of Anubinus or Astasius, and while Caius was Bishop of Milan.
-Some authors place the martyrdom under the Emperor Diocletian, but others object to this time, because it is not clear how, in that case, the place of burial, and even the names, could be forgotten by the time of Saint Ambrose, as is stated.
-It probably occurred during the reign of Emperor Marcus Aurelius (161-180).
+The sons are said to have had large hands and had been scourged and then beheaded, during the reign of the Emperor Nero, under the presidency of Anubinus or Astasius, and while Caius was Bishop of Milan.
+Some authors place the martyrdom under the Emperor Diocletian, but others object to this time because it is not clear how, in that case, the place of burial, and even the names, could be forgotten by the time of Ambrose, as is stated.
+It probably occurred during the reign of Emperor Marcus Aurelius (161–180).